mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 forwarding data.

-Forwarding data can either be send directly on the same HTTP stream as the CONNECT-IP request.
-In this case the Content-Length header is used to indicate the length of the first message of the forwarding data.
-Or an HTTP datagram encapsulated in a QUIC datagram can be send in the same QUIC packet (see below).
-In this case the CONNECT-IP request MUST indicate the datagram flow ID in the Datagram-Flow-Id Header.
+Forwarding data can either be send directly on the same HTTP stream as the CONNECT-IP request (see Section {{stream}}), or an HTTP datagram encapsulated in a QUIC datagram can be send(see Section {{datagram}}), even in the same QUIC packet.
+To request use of the datagram mode, the CONNECT-IP request MUST indicate the datagram flow ID in the Datagram-Flow-Id Header.

-QUESTION: datagram flow ID are allocated by a flow id allocation service at the server in {{!I-D.schinazi-quic-h3-datagram}}.
+QUESTION: datagram flow IDs are allocated by a flow id allocation service at the server in {{!I-D.schinazi-quic-h3-datagram}}.
 However, with CONNECT-IP you can always send your first message directly on the same stream right after the CONNECT-IP request and sever could provide you a flow ID together with a "2xx"